 - Printmaking (Monoprinting and Artist’s Book Workshop): Examine a variety of methods for creating monoprints and several book structures.

-- Creating Comic Books and Graphic Novels: Learn the drawing and computer skills and the storytelling principles used in comics, film/video, and video games to storyboard and create compelling comic books and graphic novels.
+- Creating Comic Books and Graphic Novels: Learn the story, visual storytelling and drawing techniques used in comics, storyboards, film/video, and video games.
+Create your own compelling comic books and graphic novels.

 *descriptions and electives subject to change